Zarbuz/FileToVox/README.md

 - .qb (Qubicle)
 - .xyz (X Y Z R G B)

+FileToVox can import a folder of images (.PNG) where each image is a layer.
+(Useful for import fractals from Mandelbulb3D)

 It support world region, so you can convert a terrain bigger than 126^3 voxels !